-Flagler County Emergency Services and the National Weather Service will host a free Skywarn Storm Spotter class.
+Flagler County Emergency Services and the National Weather Service will host a free Skywarn Storm Spotter class on May 20.

 Ben Nelson, meteorologist with the National Weather Service, will teach the class that will begin at 6 p.m.
 It will provide attendees the knowledge to become a part of a nationwide network of volunteers who support local emergency management and the National Weather Service by recognizing and reporting severe weather.

 “It is so important for our community to have well-trained volunteers, because it helps improve weather reports and allows us to better prepare and protect our community,” said Emergency Management Director Jonathan Lord.
 “The class takes less than 2 hours to complete.”